DaPineappleDude/16-662_Robot_Autonomy_Project/README.md

 ----------------------------------Train the FCN for segmentation--------------------------------------------

 When you create the dataset for training successfully, you can move on to the training stage.
-Go to the fcn.berkeleyvision.org-master folder, which could be Git clone from the FCN Github:https://github.com/shelhamer/fcn.berkeleyvision.org.git.
+Go to the fcn.berkeleyvision.org-master folder, which could be Git clone from the FCN Github:https://github.com/shelhamer/fcn.berkeleyvision.org.git. <br />
 Or you can download from:https://drive.google.com/drive/folders/0B9acCGhIdEtKa3FsVHE0QnRadWM?usp=sharing.
 Go to any voc-fcn folder (voc-fcn8s has the best result), there is a PYTHON script called solve.py which is used for training the network.
 Define your pre-trained model as the following format: “weights = '../voc-fcn8s/_iter_232000.caffemodel'”.
-Define your validation set by load the val.txt file you have created in the last step and give it to the variable val. solver.step(num) means the caffemodel will be saved everything num iterations.
+Define your validation set by load the val.txt file you have created in the last step and give it to the variable val. <br />
+solver.step(num) means the caffemodel will be saved everything num iterations. <br />
-“solver.prototxt” is where you define the learning setup and also the snapshot where you store the caffemodel during training.
+“solver.prototxt” is where you define the learning setup and also the snapshot where you store the caffemodel during training. <br />

-Modify the output size in the “train.prototxt”, “val.prototxt” and “deploy.prototxt” file which is used to define the network architecture in caffe according to the number of object classes, the correct output size should be the number of object classes + 1(indicating the background class).
-Remember to modify the name of the layers which you have modified the output size, just give any name you like as long as it is different from the original one to tell caffe that new parameters should be initialized to this layer so it will ignore the pre-trained weights whose dimension will not match after you change the output size.
+Modify the output size in the “train.prototxt”, “val.prototxt” and “deploy.prototxt” file which is used to define the network architecture in caffe according to the number of object classes, the correct output size should be the number of object classes + 1(indicating the background class). <br />
+Remember to modify the name of the layers which you have modified the output size, just give any name you like as long as it is different from the original one to tell caffe that new parameters should be initialized to this layer so it will ignore the pre-trained weights whose dimension will not match after you change the output size. <br />

 The input data layer is defined in the voc_layers.py under the fcn.berkeleyvision.org-master folder.